Drone Reveals Thousands of Sacrificed Animals at Gadhimai

 THE DETAILS: Animal Equality’s team on the ground in Nepal has obtained drone images showing the devastating aftermath of today’s religious killing at the Gadhimai festival, the largest animal sacrifice in the world.
-Thousands of buffaloes were massacred just today.
+Thousands of buffalos were massacred just today.
 Exclusive photos here.

 Over the last few hours, Animal Equality’s team also documented: